 Before this study was conducted, scientists were aware that there was a link between shorter telomeres and a range of different chronic health conditions and mortality rates.
 But there was no data linking telomere length with parity (giving birth).

 So, this study was conducted nationally in the United States.
-It included a cross-section of 1954 different women for the National Health and Nutrition Examination Survey, that was conducted in the time period that spans from 1999 to 2002.
+It included a cross-section of 1954 different women for the National Health and Nutrition Examination Survey, which was conducted in the time period that spans from 1999 to 2002.
 The reason why this particular survey was chosen by this team of scientists was that this was the only survey period that included the measurement of telomere length, a key element of this study.

 The makeup of women included in the study was as follows:

-- They were between 20 and 44 years of age.
+- They were between 20 and 44 years of age

-- They all had to complete a questionnaire including questions on how many previous live births (parity) they had have.
+- They all had to complete a questionnaire including questions on how many previous live births (parity) they had have

 - The study’s participants included nationally representative women in terms of age, race and ethnicity, body mass index (BMI), education, income-to-poverty ration, smoking status, and early age at menarche.